Fun learning to support picky eating

 vii) The curds are like cottage cheese and can be eaten straight away.

-5. Magic corn – again this is easy to do, uses basic ingredients and the reaction happens really quickly.
+5. Magic corn – again this is easy to do, uses basic ingredients and the reaction happens quickly.

 Ingredients – a large, clear glass jar, popping corn, 3 cups of water (slightly less for a smaller jar), 2 tbs of baking soda, 6 tbs of white vinegar.
 You can use food colouring too if you wish.